HomeArticlesBest OfBest Mortgage Calculators US

 Home Affordability Calculator

 The Home Affordability Calculator works backward from what you can actually spend each month to the maximum home price you can finance.
-Rather than starting with a target price and checking whether it fits, it starts with your gross income, monthly debts, and available down payment and applies the 28/36 rule to derive your true ceiling.
+Instead of starting with a target price and checking whether it fits, it starts with your gross income, monthly debts, and available down payment, then applies the 28/36 rule to find your true ceiling.

 How We Evaluated

-We verified each tool's accuracy by testing against manually calculated outputs using the standard amortization formula (M = P ร— [r(1+r)^n] รท [(1+r)^n โˆ’ 1]) across multiple loan sizes, rates, and terms.
+We verified each tool's accuracy against manually calculated outputs using the standard amortization formula (M = P × [r(1+r)^n] ÷ [(1+r)^n − 1]) across multiple loan sizes, rates, and terms.
 We checked amortization schedule accuracy by confirming principal and interest splits at month 1, month 60, and month 180 on a reference loan.
-We tested extra payment models by verifying that one-time and monthly extra payments reduced interest correctly over the full schedule.
-We confirmed PITI calculations by separating principal/interest from tax and insurance inputs and checking each component.
-All five tools listed here produced accurate results across all test cases.
+We tested extra payment models by verifying one-time and monthly extra payments reduced interest correctly over the full schedule, and confirmed PITI calculations by separating principal and interest from tax and insurance inputs and checking each component.
+All five tools produced accurate results across every test case.

 Key Terms